pinkpong111/Resolution-Based-Information-Theory/README.md

 The capacity of a layer to distinguish between, simultaneously hold, and process vectors of different directions without one dominating the others.

 Resolution is **not** computational power, parameter count, or processing speed.
 It is the structural capacity to maintain distinction between competing vectors — a property that grows through experience and calibrated absorption.

+*Operationalization.* In this work, "resolution" is treated as a latent capacity that manifests through performance on fixed discrimination tasks under controlled input regimes.
+The resolution-proxy rho is one instantiation of this idea, defined for a chosen discrimination protocol with explicit Type I/II errors.
+Resolution as a concept is broader than any single instantiation.

 Resolution has three tiers: